Last Updated on April 7, 2022 by Dave Farquhar

 For some people, the only enjoyable part of cleaning Lionel track is arguing about how to do it.
 The rest of us don’t even enjoy that part.
 Recently I unearthed a decades-old secret that mostly eliminates the need to clean track.
 Sound too good to be true?

 Why cleaning Lionel track is necessary

 The surface of the track and your train wheels is never completely smooth.
 It’s also not perfectly clean.
-Both of these things lead to imperfect contact.
-Imperfect contact means sparks when electricity is flying.
+Both of these things lead to imperfect electrical contact.
+Imperfect contact means sparks flying when electricity is flowing.
 Sparks pull in dust from the air like a magnet and deposit it onto the track.
 So as you use your track, it naturally gets dirtier.

 An old cure from an unlikely source

 Linn Westcott, the original editor of Model Railroader, used to treat his train track with No-Ox ID A Special and stated he knew other people who did as well, and they never had to clean their track aside from occasionally vacuuming up debris.
 The Ebay link I provided is the cheapest place to buy it; a 1 ounce tub of it costs around $5 and will last decades.
 No-Ox ID inhibits moisture and claims to bond to naturally occurring oxides and make them conductive.

 This helps break down the vicious cycle of track cleaning.
 Track gets dirty because of electrical arcing.
 The spark deposits dirt into the pits in the track.
 The dirt inhibits conductivity, which creates more arcing and more pitting.